onnikiv/Hardware1_Digital-Circuits/README.md

-## (Not all of the equations in the markdowns render correctly on GitHub.)
+## (!Latex doesn't render correctly on all of the equations!)

 ### Content
-This repository contains assignments and exercises from the Digital Circuits sub-course of the Hardware 1 course in the Information and Communication Technology program at Metropolia University of Applied Sciences.
+This repository contains assignments and exercises from the Digital Circuits sub-course of the Hardware 1 course in the Information and Communication Technology Engineer program at Metropolia University of Applied Sciences.
 ___
 ### How To (Note for myself)